-The flooring market, especially resilient, has experienced several new advances in available products, and no company has had a bigger impact than US Floors with their COREtec suite of flooring products.
+The flooring market, especially the resilient category, has experienced several new advances in available flooring products, and no company has had a bigger impact than US Floors with their COREtec suite of flooring products.
 If you ever wanted to know where to get the best information on luxury vinyl plank or the best pricing on luxury vinyl you found the right place.

 Table of Contents

 2. US Floors COREtec Begins with Piet Dossche